Arsanuos/linear-equation-solver/README.md

 and all the result will be represented in file and ploted in GUI.

 ## Credits
+This poject developed by:
-Ahmed Ezzat
+* Ahmed Ezzat
-Arsanuos Essa Attia
+* Arsanuos Essa Attia
-Amr Hendy
+* Amr Hendy
-Muhammed Essam khamis
+* Muhammed Essam khamis
-Mohamed Elsayed Helmy
+* Mohamed Elsayed Helmy